vellov/tsv3/README.md

 - - -
 **Description**

 Murelahendaja is an online tool which allows users to create and share step-by-step guides.
 In addition Murelahendaja allows insights into how visitors use each guide.
-Most of the functionality is based on the requirements of the course.
+Most of the functionality is derived from the requirements of the course itself.
 <br/>**No english support at the moment.**

 - - -